adamowada/bash-acp-function/README.md

 test 8 without quotes in terminal - success!!!

+### Use case:
-Use case: ok say you are busy working on a branch and you want to quickly acp without typing a lot.
+Ok say you are busy working on a branch and you want to quickly acp without typing a lot.
 Just type in your terminal:
 ```
 $ acp "commit message goes here"
 ```